kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Unittesting/README.md

 - Beware of overusing mock objects!
 It’s easy to take advantage of the power of Python mock objects and mock so much that you actually decrease the value of your tests.
 ***

+## Coverage
+- Coverage measurement is typically used to gauge the effectiveness of tests.
+It can show which parts of your code are being exercised by tests, and which are not.
+- Install it with: `pip install coverage`
+- Run your test as usual as: `python test.py`
+- Find out how much of your code you tested with: `coverage test.py`
+***

 ## Available tutorials
 - [Unittesting a string method](https://github.com/kyaiooiayk/Python-Programming/blob/main/tutorials/Unittesting/tutorials/example_1.py)
 - [Unittesting an addition method](https://github.com/kyaiooiayk/Python-Programming/blob/main/tutorials/Unittesting/tutorials/Simple_unit_check.py)